Why do people sell their homes at auction? There are several reasons, but the most common relate to the speed of the process.

 Why is selling a house at auction right for you?

 A property auction pits several buyers against one another.
-If you have adhered to an effective marketing strategy, and you have been realistic with your guide and reserve prices, you can expect a bidding war — driving the final sale price way beyond what you might expect on the open market.
+If you have adhered to an effective marketing strategy and have been realistic with your guide and reserve prices, you can expect a bidding war — driving the final sale price way beyond what you might expect on the open market.

 What is the cost of selling houses at auction?